pycalphad/pycalphad/docs/examples/UsingCalculationResults.rst

 phase as a function of composition for T=800.

-However, the only way we can access the values of the phase fraction is by either the indicies or values of the coordinates, we would have to know which index the HCP\_A3 phase is in before hand to use the ``sel`` or ``isel`` commands.
+However, the only way we can access the values of the phase fraction is by either the indices or values of the coordinates, we would have to know which index the HCP\_A3 phase is in before hand to use the ``sel`` or ``isel`` commands.